-This chart is inspired by "Concepts, Techniques, and Models of Computer Programming" (MIT Press, 2004).
+See "Concepts, Techniques, and Models of Computer Programming".

 The chart classifies programming paradigms according to their kernel languages (the small core language in which all the paradigm's abstractions can be defined).
 Kernel languages are ordered according to the creative extension principle: a new concept is added when it cannot be encoded with only local transformations.
-Two languages that implement the same paradigm can nevertheless have very different "flavors" for the programmer, because they make different choices on what programming techniques and styles to facilitate.
+Two languages that implement the same paradigm can nevertheless have very different "flavors" for the programmer, because they make different choices about what programming techniques and styles to facilitate.